10 reasons Montenegro should be your next holiday destination

 6. Explore the historic town of Budva

-Budva, one of the oldest settlements on the Adriatic coast, offers a mix of ancient history and vibrant modernity.
-Its well-preserved medieval Old Town, encircled by stone walls, is a labyrinth of narrow streets, squares, and charming shops.
-You can explore ancient churches, such as the Church of St. John and the Church of the Holy Trinity, or take in panoramic views from the Citadel.
+Budva, one of the oldest settlements on the Adriatic coast, offers a compelling blend of ancient heritage and lively modern atmosphere.
+Its well-preserved medieval Old Town, enclosed by sturdy stone walls, is a maze of narrow cobbled streets, small squares and traditional shops that reflect centuries of history and coastal life.

 7. Montenegro’s Royal Capital: Cetinje